 The attorneys can decide which type of summary is necessary based on the requirement and the lawsuit they are dealing with.

-When we write our deposition summaries, I find it best to consider these simple steps:
+When we write our deposition summaries, we find it best to consider these simple steps:

 Read the entire deposition